 The final mark is the sum of marks for two in-class tests and a final project in two parts.
-In the middle of the term a preliminary description of the project (the proposal) will be submitted and marked, giving a chance for feedback at that stage.
+In the middle of the term a first stage of the project (the Mini-Project) will be submitted and marked, giving a chance for feedback at that stage.
 At the end of term the finshed project will be handed in.
 There will not be a final examination after classes end.

-In-class tests: 40 % Project proposal: 20 % Term project, final: 40 %
+In-class tests: 40 % Mini-Project: 20 % Term project, final: 40 %